|

 out-of-state wineries were legal and to issue guidance which has since been

-stores to Florida is still not permitted.
-The same anti-consumer groups
+from wine stores to Florida is still not permitted.
+The same anti-consumer

-(primarily distributors) that previously successfully made it a felony to ship
+groups (primarily distributors) that previously successfully made it a felony to

-wine into Florida are trying to restrict wine shipping to smaller wineries only.
+ship wine into Florida are trying to restrict wine shipping to smaller wineries

-Fortunately, the bills with the restrictions did not pass in 2006, 2007, and
+only.
+Fortunately, the bills with the restrictions did not pass in 2006

-2008; but the distributors are likely to try again in 2009.
+2011; but the distributors are likely to keep trying.
 Florida residents

 can use the Free the Grapes web site